 How do you make it easy for me and my fellow campers?

-There are compost loos, self-pump camping showers, a barbecue and fire-bowl, seating, and couple of hammocks.
+There are compost loos, a gas shower as well as a self-pump camping shower, a barbecue and fire-bowl and seating.